4d/docs/website/translated_docs/pt/Concepts/parameters.md

 > Internally, `return x` executes `$0:=x` or (if declared) `myReturnValue:=x`, and returns to the caller.
 If `return` is used without an expression, the function or method returns a null value of the declared return type (if any), otherwise *undefined*.

 The `return` statement can be used along with the standard syntax for [returned values](#returned-value) (the returned value must be of the declared type).
 However, note that it ends immediately the code execution.
-For example:
+Por exemplo:

 ```4d